tkideneb1999/GameAssetPipelineProgram/readme.md

 - Do not modify the pipeline after using it in any assets!
 - Texture sets that have different outputs are not supported
 - No Position Map Baker available
+- For Python Version 3.10: PyQt5 throws an error when installing it